my story

 My Story

 I’m an artist, herbalist, and gardener with a deep love for the beauty and wisdom of plants.
-I live in Central Vermont and have spent over 25 years working in the nonprofit sector, focusing on community health, food security, and strengthening local food systems.
+I live in Central Vermont and have spent over 25 years working in the nonprofit sector, focusing on community health.
 My work is rooted in a passion for creating positive change.

 In my free time, I explore Vermont’s forests, fields, and gardens, gathering flowers, leaves, seeds, stems, and stones to create nature mandalas: ephemeral works of art and visual meditations.